The Metabolic Classroom with Dr. Ben Bikman

 听听最后一集:

-📢 Dr. Bikman’s Coaching Site, Insulin IQ: https://insuliniq.com
+📢 Dr. Bikman’s Community & Coaching Site: https://insuliniq.com

 For complete show notes and references, we invite you to become an Insider subscriber.
-You’ll enjoy real-time, livestream Metabolic Classroom access which includes live Q&A with Ben after the lecture, ad-free podcast episodes, show notes and references, online Office Hours access, Ben’s Research Review Podcast, and a searchable archive that includes all Metabolic Classroom episodes and Research Reviews.
+You’ll enjoy real-time, livestream Metabolic Classroom access which includes live Q&A with Ben after the lecture, unlimited access to Dr. Bikman’s Digital Mind, ad-free podcast episodes, show notes and references, and Ben’s Weekly Research Review Podcast.
 Learn more: https://www.benbikman.com

 Hosted on Acast.
 See acast.com/privacy for more information.